anbox-cloud/discourse-docs/explanation/containers.md

 Containers are the centre piece of the Anbox Cloud stack.
 Every time you launch an application or an image, Anbox Cloud creates a container for it.
 Every container provides a full Android system.

-Each container is hosted on a cluster of multiple nodes provided by the underlying LXD container hypervisor.

 ## Regular containers vs. base containers

 Anbox Cloud differentiates between two types of containers: regular containers and base containers.
 The container type is visible in the output of the `amc ls` command.